MissVeronica/repository-content-for-UM/README.md

 9. <a href="https://github.com/MissVeronica/um-submitted-date-format">Submitted Date Format</a>
 10. <a href="https://github.com/MissVeronica/um-send-login-welcome-email">Send Login Welcome Email</a>
 11. <a href="https://github.com/MissVeronica/um-happy-birthday">Happy Birthday greetings</a> NEW Updated for UM 2.8.3
+12. <a href="https://github.com/MissVeronica/um-email-header-footer">HTML Header/Footer to all outgoing UM Notification emails</a> NEW

 ## Registration
 1. <a href="https://github.com/MissVeronica/UM-GDPR-Privacy-Policy-popup">Custom template for GDPR Privacy Policy popup</a>